 If you would like to sign your group up to participate in the Hancock County Spring Cleanup, please print the above link for a SCU Registration form or email HancockSWMD@co.hancock.oh.us for details.

 Litter Awareness Week Activities include:

-- APRIL 20 BUSINESS & INDUSTRY AWARENESS DAY - Start a recycling program in your break rooms to increase awareness – for more information how to gain a recycling component in the office contact the Solid Waste Management District.
+APRIL 23rd BUSINESS & INDUSTRY AWARENESS DAY - Start a recycling program in your break rooms to increase awareness – for more information how to gain a recycling component in the office contact the Solid Waste Management District.

 APRIL 24th CLEAN YOUR FILES DAY - Most record retention requirements indicate that files can be destroyed / recycled after 7-10 years.
 Any chance yours are older than that?
 Recycle those old files and save a tree or two in the process!

 APRIL 25th ENVIRONMENTAL EDUCATION DAY - Sharing knowledge is extremely important to closing the loop.
 The Solid Waste Management District offers classroom presentations & activities to help promote recycling & litter prevention awareness programs in your school.
 Call to schedule your presentation.

 APRIL 26th RECYCLE IT / COMPOST IT DAY - Empty those recycling bins; crush those cans; compost those food scraps.
 Taking something old and making it into something new is a vital part of our environment.